javierbyte/clashjs/README.md

   * Turn into any of the four directions.
   * Shoot.
 * A player can shoot to try to destroy another player.
 The shoots have the following characteristics:
-  * The shoots are executed before the movements in every turn.
   * A shoot have a range of 3 squares.
-  * After a shoot, a player will be paralized for the following 3 turns.
-* A player can collect a coin in the moment it steps over it.
+* A player can collect ammo in the moment it steps over it.
 A new coin may appear in any moment of the game.
 * If nobody dies or collects a coin in 50 turns, the game will be considered a tie with all the survivors.

 ### FAQ